 Shop Exclusive Coverage Policies

-- No Timely Info/No Coverage: We strictly require a formal press release or informal communication to be pro-actively sent to Cigar Coop on the same business day the cigar is announced.
-If we see the story published elsewhere (whether another media site OR on the retail site) and we have not been contacted the same business day, it will be ineligible for a story on Cigar Coop.
+- No Timely Info/No Coverage: We strictly require a formal press release to be pro-actively sent to Cigar Coop on the same business day the cigar is announced.
+If we see the story published elsewhere (whether another media site, on the retail site, or third-party advertising) and we have not been contacted the same business day, it will be ineligible for a story on Cigar Coop.
 No exceptions will be made if the information leaks out publicly prior to being released to media.
 Social media teases may also be considered a release of information as well.

 - Retailer/Manufacturer Commitment We ask for commitment by both the manufacturer and retailer to have a vested interest in the article.
 Too many times we have seen the commitment one-sided toward either the retailer or toward the manufacturer.
 In some cases, neither party gives a commitment!
 If during the press collection process, we feel either party does not have a commitment to the article, or if either party in the past has not shown commitment to media coverage of a shop exclusive, we will decline the story.
 Our expectation is the retailer or manufacturer will promote our article on social media.
 If there is a history of articles not being shared, Cigar Coop may decline covering future shop exclusives.